forta-network/docs/docs/sla.md

 - Must support outbound internet access for Bots
 - Must have accessible JSON-RPC API
 - Must have a JSON-RPC API that supports `eth` module
-- Must scan same chain as registered for
+- Must scan the same chain as registered for
 - Must support the minimum memory requirement (currently 16GB)
 - Must load an automated hourly test bot at least once per 2-hour period